milvue/pacsor/README.md

 ## Additional Information

 ### Multi-core setting
-The multi-core setting allows PACSOR to send DICOM images to multiple environments (e.g., production and precert) simultaneously.
+The multi-core allows PACSOR to send DICOM images to multiple environments (e.g., production and precert) simultaneously.
 Then it retrieves the results and sends them to the appropriate PACS system, using the callback URL specified in the `.env` file.

 To enable: